Language selection

 • (b) of either particular or general application, respecting representations made to enforcement officers under subsection 237(1) or 241(2).

-(3) If the Chief Review Officer is absent or unable to act or if the office is vacant, any other review officer that is designated by the Minister shall perform the functions of the Chief Review Officer.
+(2) If the Chairperson is absent or unable to act or if the office is vacant, the Minister is to designate another member of the Tribunal to perform the functions of the Chairperson.

 Marginal note:Term of members

-• (1) Review officers shall be appointed to hold office during good behaviour for a term of not more than three years, but may be removed by the Minister at any time for cause.
+Members of the Tribunal are to be appointed to hold office during good behaviour for a renewable term of not more than three years, but may be removed by the Minister at any time for cause.

 Marginal note:Knowledge

-A person is not eligible to be appointed as a review officer unless the person is knowledgeable about the conservation and protection of the Canadian environment, environmental and human health, administrative law as it relates to environmental regulation or traditional aboriginal ecological knowledge.
+A person is not eligible to be appointed as a member of the Tribunal unless the person is knowledgeable about the conservation and protection of the Canadian environment, environmental and human health, administrative law as it relates to environmental regulation or traditional aboriginal ecological knowledge.

 Marginal note:Other employment